keu/docs/astro/connect-aws.md

 <TabItem value="AWS PrivateLink">

 Use AWS PrivateLink to create private connections from Astro to your AWS services without exposing your data to the public internet.
-PrivateLink endpoints can only be used to expose endpoint services that were created in the same region as the Astro cluster.

 Astro clusters are pre-configured with the following AWS PrivateLink endpoint services: